Bad Boys II: Sequel

 In June 2008, Bay stated that he may direct Bad Boys III, but that the greatest obstacle to the potential sequel would be the cost, as he and Will Smith demand some of the highest salaries in the film industry.
 By August 2009, Columbia Pictures had hired Peter Craig to write the script for Bad Boys III.
 In February 2011, Martin Lawrence reiterated that the film was in development.
 In June 2014, Bruckheimer announced that screenwriter David Guggenheim was working on the storyline for the sequel.
 Two months later, Lawrence said a script had been written and parts had been cast.
 By June 2015, director Joe Carnahan was in early talks to write and possibly direct the film.
 Two months later, Sony Pictures Entertainment announced that Bad Boys III would be released on February 17, 2017, and that additional sequel, Bad Boys IV, is scheduled for release on July 3, 2019.
 On March 5, 2016, the film was pushed to June 2, 2017.
 Producers planned to begin production in early 2017.
 On August 11, 2016, the film was pushed back once again to January 12, 2018, to avoid box office competition with the upcoming DC Comics film Wonder Woman, and retitled Bad Boys for Life.
 Lawrence revealed on Jimmy Kimmel Live! that filming may start in March 2017.
 On February 6, 2017, it was announced that the film's release date has been delayed for the third time, to November 9, 2018.
 On March 7, 2017, Carnahan left the movie due to scheduling conflicts.
 In August 2017, Sony removed the third film from their release schedule and later in the month Lawrence said the film would not be happening.

-In February 2018, it was reported that a sequel film was again being planned and will be directed by Belgian directors Adil El Arbi and Bilall Fallah, after development on Beverly Hills Cop IV stalled, with Martin Lawrence and Will Smith reprising their roles.
+In February 2018, it was reported that a sequel film was again being planned and will be directed by Belgian directors Adil El Arbi and Bilall Fallah, after development on Beverly Hills Cop: Axel F stalled, with Martin Lawrence and Will Smith reprising their roles.
 Joe Pantoliano also reprised his role as Captain Howard.
 Filming began in January 2019.